Memory Management

 auto array = CCArray::create();

-// If this array is never used anywhere, it's ref count stays at 0 but
+// If this array is never used anywhere, its ref count stays at 1 and

 // nothing calls release on it, so the memory is leaked - except it's not!